shajra/nix-project/doc/project-developing.md

 -   an experimental feature of Nix called [flakes](https://nixos.wiki/wiki/Flakes)
 -   this project, Nix-project.

-> **<span class="underline">WARNING:</span>** The decision to author projects with an experimental feature such as flakes comes with trade-offs.
-Please read the provided [supplemental documentation on Nix](nix-introduction.md) if you're unfamiliar with flakes or these trade-offs.

 Nix-project provides library support that helps ease the ergonomics of using Nix with flakes.

-This guide attempts to explain Nix-project without obscuring how to use flakes directly.
+> **<span class="underline">NOTE:</span>** To understand more about why to use an experimental feature such as flakes, as well as known trade-offs, please read the provided [supplemental documentation on Nix](nix-introduction.md).

 Nix-project uses all the features it provides itself, so you can look through this repository for concrete examples of how to do what's discussed in this document.